Merubokkusu/Discord-S.C.U.M/wiki.md

 ```

 #### Gateway Server
-scroll down to skip to the examples
+scroll down to view the examples
 ###### by default, discum initializes the gateway interactions when you first initialize your bot (discum.Client).
 If you'd like to reinitialize the gateway you can:
 ```python